-The Jocão pegmatite, located on the East side of the Rio Doce river and close to the town of Galiléia, belongs to the Eastern Brazilian Pegmatite Province and is hosted by high-grade mica schists of the Sao Tomé formation (Pedrosa-Soares et al., 2009).
-This strongly fractionated pegmatitic dike, belonging to the beryl-columbite-phosphates subtype in the classification of Černý & Ercit (2005), shows a rather simple primary phospates association given by triphylite+beusite (Baijot et al., 2014, and references therein).
-According to Baijot et al. (2005), three different primary phosphates associations originate several secondary phosphates assemblages containing hureaulite as a common product of alteration.
-The three different primary phosphate associations originate three different kinds of hureaulite, which are different both for the aspect and chemical composition.
-The specimen of hureaulite that we used in this study corresponds to the "hureaulite II" described by Baijot et al. (2005).
-A description of other associated minerals at the Jocão (Cigana) pegmatite, among those the recently discovered correianevesite, is given in Chukanov et al. (2014).
+The Jocão pegmatite, located on the east side of the Rio Doce river and close to the town of Galiléia, belongs to the Eastern Brazilian Pegmatite Province and is hosted by high-grade mica schists of the Sao Tomé formation (Pedrosa-Soares et al., 2009).
+This strongly fractionated pegmatitic dyke, belonging to the beryl-columbite-phosphates subtype in the classification of Černý & Ercit (2005), shows a rather simple primary phosphate association given by triphylite + beusite (e.g. Baijot et al., 2014).
+According to Baijot et al. (2014), three different primary phosphate associations originate several secondary phosphate assemblages containing hureaulite as a common product of alteration.
+The three primary phosphate associations originate three kinds of hureaulite, which are different both in the aspect and chemical composition.
+The specimen of hureaulite used in this study corresponds to the "hureaulite II" described by Baijot et al. (2014).
+A description of other associated minerals at the Jocão (Cigana) pegmatite, among which the recently discovered correianevesite, is given in Chukanov et al. (2014).

-Experimental methods:
+Experimental methods